I have spent this Friday on the road together with my family.

 After a couple of hours on the road, we finally reached the city Kalmar where we had booked our hotel.
 The hotel is called Slottshotellet (translation: Castle Hotel) and is decorated in a very old-fashioned style I just adore.
 I have to remind myself to take some interior photographs before we leave!

 We left our bags and the car at our hotel and headed out to explore Kalmar and get some dinner.
 I ended up with a memory card full of cute houses and a stomach full of spinach with cheese sauce wrapped in filo pastry from the restaurant Table 20.
 Eat there if you ever visit Kalmar, so so SO delicious!

 We also stumbled upon a bench that’s apparently the longest bench in Sweden.
 I’m not sure what else I can write about that since they didn’t even write how long it was so I think we’ll just leave it at that 😉

 Before heading back to our hotel where we spent the evening playing cards, we also took a visit to Kalmar Castle which was built in 1100 and used to be an important part of Swedens defense back in the days.
-Unfortunately, the castle was closed for the day so we only got to see it from the outside, but we plan to go back there before we drive back home to see the inside as well since a lot of historical events has taken place there.
+Unfortunately, the castle was closed for the day so we only got to see it from the outside, but we plan to go back there before we drive back home to see the inside as well since a lot of historical events have taken place there.

 Our main goal with this trip is the island Öland which we will head out to tomorrow, but I’m already so satisfied with this trip since I’ve already been to so many places I’ve never been to before.
 I’m so happy that we actually ended up traveling somewhere this easter even if it’s “only” a car ride away.
 Who said you had to go far to experience new things?